tevoran/T3Vtech-3/doc/api.md

 ### Lighting

+#### Ambient Light

+Ambient light is just a diffuse light that seems to come from everywhere equally.
+It has two

 #### Directional Lights

 A directional light is a light that is similar to the sun.
 It appears to be infinitely far away.
 T3Vtech-3 currently supports up to 8 directional lights.